Wednesday, April 8, 2020

 Ducky’s depression affected her younger daughter, as Missy noted.
 “Kira can be awfully nice, but because of their humiliating position, she is always on her defensive.”

-It was not until 1935 when plans for a possible marriage with Prince Louis Ferdinand began to come to fruition.
+It was not until 1935 that plans for a possible marriage with Prince Louis Ferdinand came to fruition.
 Kira was in Paris when she was invited by a family friend, Olga de Mumm, to spend a week with her at her home at Johannisberg on the Rhine.
 The Russian-born de Mumm was the wife of the scion of the champagne family.

 Embed from Getty Images